Ready to say goodbye to student loan debt for good? Learn More

 If your annual income is less than the median, you pass the Chapter 7 means test.
 If your income is greater than the median household income, you’ve failed the first part of the means test.
 But you may still be eligible to file Chapter 7 bankruptcy based on the second part of the means test.

-Part 2: Comparing Your Current Monthly Income to Your Household Expenses
+Means Test Part 2: Account for Your Household Expenses

-This is where things get very technical, as only some types of monthly expenses are taken into consideration.
-So hiring a bankruptcy lawyer can be useful.
 The purpose of this part of the test is to determine whether your income is enough to cover your living expenses and repayment of your debts.
-A bankruptcy lawyer can give you legal advice on what’s an allowed monthly expense and what isn’t.

 Your average monthly income is calculated by looking at the past.
 Your expenses, on the other hand, are forward-looking and based on your actual monthly expenses.
 If your old healthcare plan cost $600/month but you were able to switch to a cheaper plan for $300/month, the means test calculation will show this as a $300 monthly expense.